LoyolaChicagoCode/cs2-lab0-hello-java/README.md

 Total 3 points:

-- (1 point) submission via GitHub repo (should still show the history before clone)
+- (1 point) submission of your GitHub repo's URL via Sakai (your repo should still show original project commit history - this automatically happens when you import this repo)
 - (0.5 point) leave project structure intact
-- (0.5 point) remove the two erroneous tests
+- (0.5 point) fix or remove the erroneous test(s)
-- (1 point) make the other tests pass without modifying anything else in src/test
+- (1 point) make the other test(s) pass without modifying anything else in src/test